Our Work

 The Li Family Charitable Foundation donated a multi million dollar gift to Purdue University which will be distributed over a period of several years in support of the Davidson School of Chemical Engineering and the Semiconductor Degree Program.
 The Dr. Norman and Dr. Jane Li Chemical Engineering Separations Area dedication (named after Dr. Norman and Dr. Jane Li) took place on Friday April 14, 2023.
 During this dedication, the Li Family Charitable Foundation, was presented the President's Council Distinguished Pinnacle Award, which is the highest honor on behalf of the Purdue President's Council.

 My Sister's House is a non-profit organization dedicated to serving Asian, Pacific Islander, and other underserved women and children affected by domestic violence, sexual assault, and human trafficking.
 It provides a culturally responsive safe haven, job training, and community services tailored to their needs.
-Li Family Charitable Foundation sponsored their Run For A Safe Haven on October 26, 2024.
-We hope to lift up women and children in the Greater Sacramento area who have been affected by domestic violence, sexual assault, and human trafficking.
+Li Family Charitable Foundation sponsored their Run For A Safe Haven on October 26, 2024 and on October 25, 2025.
+We hope to continue to lift up women and children in the Greater Sacramento area who have been affected by domestic violence, sexual assault, and human trafficking.
 We also seek to encourage victims to come forward and to become survivors who rebuild their lives free from physical or sexual harm.

 Donation to Wong-Tran Family For Brain Cancer Treatment & Medical Care

-In 2025, we will be expanding our reach in the United States and Singapore.
-We anticipate creating a scholarship program in the United States to help people of color who may be disadvantaged to attain a university or post secondary degree.
-In particular, we hope to give disadvantaged Asian, African American, and Hispanic young people a chance to attain a higher education.
-A few examples of disadvantaged youth would include the children of immigrants, those who would be the first in their family to attend university, individuals whose parents make at or below 185% of federal poverty level, orphans or children from a one parent household.
+In 2025, we have created a Li Family Charitable Foundation Scholarship Program.
+Li Family Charitable Foundation obtained $25,000 in grant funding from Sierra Health Foundation and the California Funders For Men & Boys of Color.
+We are partnering with the Sacramento Region Community Foundation to orchestrate this Li Family Charitable Foundation Scholarship Program.
+8 scholarships of $3000 each will be given out.
+This program is designed to help disadvantaged or marginalized individuals attain a university or post secondary degree.
+In particular, we hope to give disadvantaged but promising young people a chance to attain a higher education.
+A few examples of disadvantaged youth would include the children of immigrants, those who would be the first in their family to attend university, individuals whose parents make at or below 185% of federal poverty level, teen parents, orphans or children from a one parent household, children whose parents are currently incarcerated, and children who are actively fighting or who have dealt with a life changing illness or situation such as cancer.
 By giving young people who may be disadvantaged a scholarship to attend a university, we hope to uplift their lives and their families as a whole.